Emmanuel-Ayeni/Capstone1ProjectML/README.md

 ## Introduction
 <p>This dataset contains employee information, including their demographics, job role, job satisfaction, work-life balance, and whether they have left the company (attrition).</p>

-The task focuses on building predictive models to identify which employees are at a higher risk of leaving the company.
+The task focuses on building predictive models to identify which employees are at risk of leaving the company.
 This could help in taking some proactive measures to retain valuable employees.
 This dataset is collected for a Human resource application and the source is from Kaggle: https://www.kaggle.com/datasets/itssuru/hr-employee-attrition

 Attrition: Represents the measure of employees leaving a company voluntarily or involuntarily.
 HR uses the figure to track and understand how things are going at a company